 Each VYO member is permitted no more than two absences in each set of rehearsals leading up to a major concert, and no more than one absence between the Reveille!
 Music Festival and the fall concert in September.

 VYO members are advised to make use of their allowed absences sparingly and strategically.
 Making competing commitments means making tough choices, a process that is itself an important learning process!
 Students who have absences in excess of the allowance will be required to re-audition for the conductor to demonstrate that they are keeping pace with the rest of the ensemble.
 If performance in that audition is not satisfactory, remediation will need to be made for VYO participation to continue.
 Students are advised after missing a rehearsal to contact colleagues or the conductor and find out what was covered in that rehearsal (e.g. changes to bowings/fingerings, tempos set, passages rehearsed, etc.).
 Students / parents must contact Art DeQuasie regarding any rehearsals that must be missed.

 Tuition & Financial Aid

 Annual tuition fees for participation in the VYOA instrumental and choral programs vary.
-For 2013-14 tuition for the Vermont Youth Orchestra (including participation in the week-long residential Reveille!
-Music Festival) is $1725.00.
+For 2016-17 tuition for the Vermont Youth Orchestra is $1850.00.
 Please note that tuition is non-refundable.
 The tuition fees for each ensemble program are announced in June.

 Financial Aid: The VYOA believes strongly that no child should be discouraged from participating due to financial need.
 Need-based financial aid is available to all families who wish to apply.
 Please contact our office for additional information on Financial Aid options and the application process for Financial Aid.